jaliagag/21_ccna/unidad3.md

 |2 - Data Link|	The data link layer protocols describe methods for exchanging data frames between devices over a common media |
 |1 - Physical	|The physical layer protocols describe the mechanical, electrical, functional, and procedural means to activate, maintain, and de-activate physical connections for a bit transmission to and from a network device. |

+TCP/IP model is sometimes referred to as _the internet model_.
+The TCP/IP model is a protocol model because it describes the functions that occur at each layer of protocols within the TCP/IP suite.

 |TCP/IP Model Layer	| Description |
 | ------ | --------|
 |4 - Application	| Represents data to the user, plus encoding and dialog control.|